 The list of special guests that have joined Phish for “Funky Bitch” reads like an All-Star lineup from jamband heaven.
 In addition to members of Son Seals’ band (7/10/97), and, as mentioned, Son Seals himself (7/17/99 and 10/3/99), other special guests on “Funky Bitch” include John Popper (3/3/90 & 11/15/96), Carlos Santana, Raul Rekow, and Karl Perazzo (7/25/92), Jimmy Herring (2/19/93), Sugar Blue (4/10/93 and 10/3/99), Warren Haynes (12/11/95), Peter Apfelbaum (11/30/96), Dave Grippo and James Harvey (3/18/97), LeRoi Moore (7/21/97), Derek Trucks (7/7/99), and Michael Ray (9/9/00).

-Albums: Hampton Comes Alive, At the Roxy, Live Phish 06, Live Phish 09, Live Phish 18, Coral Sky
+Albums: At the Roxy, Hampton Comes Alive, Live Phish 06, Live Phish 09, Live Phish 18, Coral Sky, Alpine Valley, The Egg